voroware/Voro-AIO-Username-Checker/README.md

 - [ ] 25 Stars: Add More Sites
 - [ ] 50 Stars: Python
 - [ ] 100 Stars: Golang Version

+## Requirements:

+- A Brain
+- A TLS Client (Optional - needed for Kick.com & Solo.to)